tanujdhiman/IBM-Watson-Chatbot/README.md

 First Basic step we have to do is that we have to make a IBM Account on [Link](https://cloud.ibm.com/).
 * In this you just finish the verfication and all stuff that is required.

+Then go to IBM dashboard but let me know that you are only have permission of making one Watson Assistant not two or three.

+Go to IBM Dashboard, then resources list and click on **Create Resources** Choose Plan I suggest to choose LITE plan.

+Soon I will share you the screen shots of IBM Watson.